stucco/relation-bootstrap/README.md

 #### Run this program:

-	WriteRelationInstanceFiles preprocessedtype training
+	java gov.ornl.stucco.relationprediction/WriteRelationInstanceFiles preprocessedtype featuretypecode training

 	preprocessedtype = original | entityreplaced | aliasreplaced
+	featuretypecode = Any implemented feature type code listed in FeatureMap.java.

-This program takes the output of the previous two programs to write a lot of data files for relationship SVM classifiers.  preprocessedtype tells the program which output files written by the previous two programs to use.
+This program takes the output of the previous two programs to write a lot of data files for relationship SVM classifiers.  preprocessedtype tells the program which output files written by the previous two programs to use.  featuretype tells the program which one type of feature to use to represent the instances.
+You can see a list of available feature type codes near the top of FeatureMap.java.
+If you intend to run an experiment using several feature types, you must run this program once for each of the feature types you want to use.

 ---